-But even with a “high load capacity” rack, it’s a good idea to still check the per bike capacity and the total capacity to ensure the rack can carry the bikes you intent to transport with it.
+But even with a “high load capacity” rack, it’s a good idea to still check the per bike capacity and the total capacity to ensure the rack can carry the bikes you intend to transport with it.

-Weight limits aside, we recommend this style also because you don’t have to lift your ebike high up off the ground and maneuver it onto a hanging style rack.
+Weight limits aside, we recommend this style also because you don’t have to lift your eBike high up off the ground and maneuver it onto a hanging style rack.

 Each rack style has its advantages and disadvantages, but it doesn’t need to be a hard decision.
 When you’re shopping, keep in mind how many bikes and the styles you’ll be carrying, and how you want to carry them.
-For more information and to talk to one of our experts, roll into any ERIK’S location or shop our racks online.
-We’d be happy to help you out!
+For more information on how to choose a car rack, roll into any ERIK’S location or shopERIKS.com.